zhangwfjh/pythagorea/README.md

 ## Status

 - Sep.
+14, 2016 Add content organized by category of problems
+- Sep.
 10, 2016 All levels finished
 - Sep.
 6, 2016 Updates to level Hard
 - Sep.
 5, 2016 Updates to level Difficult